samiyeb/consistent.bino/README.md

 ## Patch Notes
 ### Version 1.0.3
-Completed backend prototype for the Goal tracking progression application by having a user with a specfic id to create a goal and create tasks for that goal.
+Completed backend prototype for the Goal tracking progression application by having users with a specfic id to create a goal and create tasks for that goal.
 More updates will come for backend, frontend development will be introduced to the project shortly!
 ### Version 1.0.2